 Guardiola responds to Messi talk at Man City as Barcelona icon becomes available

-Pep Guardiola has been quizzed on Manchester City's supposed interest in Lionel Messi now that a Barcelona icon has hit free agency and will not be signing a new contract at Camp Nou.
+Pep Guardiola has been quizzed on Manchester City's reported interest in Lionel Messi now that the Barcelona icon has hit free agency and will not be signing a new contract at Camp Nou.

-Discussions regarding fresh terms at Camp Nou for a six-time Ballon d'Or winner have broken down, with financial difficulties in Catalunya preventing a deal from being put in place.
+Discussions regarding fresh terms at Camp Nou for the six-time Ballon d'Or winner have broken down, with financial difficulties in Catalunya preventing a deal from being put in place.

 Editors' Picks